 An urgent funding gap

 Zimbabwe’s conservation sector faces a growing funding shortfall, particularly as income from trophy hunting declines.
-This shortfall has created both the urgency and the political will to explore alternative, sustainable finance mechanisms.
+This local challenge reflects a far broader crisis: globally, there is an estimated annual funding gap of over $700 billion to protect and restore nature.
+This shortfall has created both the urgency and the political will to explore alternative, sustainable finance mechanisms that can secure the future of Zimbabwe’s wildlife and landscapes.

 Natural capital with global relevance

-Zimbabwe’s landscapes hold globally significant biodiversity and ecosystems, with value for climate resilience, rewilding, and nature-positive development.
+Zimbabwe’s landscapes hold globally significant biodiverse ecosystems, with value for climate resilience and nature-positive development.
 From elephant corridors and endangered antelope to carbon-rich forests and World Heritage sites, Zimbabwe’s natural assets are of international importance.

 Locally built solutions for global challenges